jewettaij/cellpack2moltemplate/README.md

  within VMD by selecting the "Extensions"->"Tk Console", and "File"->"Load File" menu options.
 Controlling other visual features such as color is planned for the future.)
-Instructions explaining how to load LAMMPS trajectories into VMD are included with the example(s).
+Instructions explaining how to visualize trajectories in VMD are included with the example(s).